GenXProject/GenX.jl/docs/src/data_documentation.md

 ## 2 Inputs

 All input files are in CSV format.
 Running the GenX model requires a minimum of five input files.
 Additionally, the user may need to specify five more input files based on model configuration and type of scenarios of interest.
-Names of the input files and their functionality is given below.
+Description and column details of all potential input files are included in the `Input_data_explained` folder in the `Example_Systems` folder.
+Names of the input files and their functionality is also given below.
 Note that names of the input files are case sensitive.

 ###### Table 2: Summary of the input files